Job Details

 • Demonstrate excellent organisational skills and ability to carry out methodical and accurate work;

-• Work both independently and as part of a team;
+• Can work both independently and as part of a team;

-• Acquire technical knowledge of valuation processes, procedures and methodologies within a reasonable timeframe;
+• Can acquire technical knowledge of valuation processes, procedures and methodologies within a reasonable timeframe;

 • Exhibit strong ICT skills;

-• Perform well under pressure and to meet demanding deadlines.
+• Can perform effectively under pressure and meet demanding deadlines.

 Benefits & Compensation